tsizzybots/platform_5ive_replit/replit.md

 - CORS enabled for API access

 ## Changelog
+- July 21, 2025: Enhanced Test AI chat modal with superior z-index and instant completion detection
+  - Fixed Test AI modal interaction issues by increasing z-index to 10000 and ensuring pointer events work even when session details modals are open
+  - Added instant completion detection that triggers when booking URL (https://shorturl.at/9u9oh) is provided in Test AI chat
+  - Test AI chat now auto-updates any open session details modal when new messages are received
+  - Completion status updates within 2-5 seconds after booking URL is provided, with visual success notification
+  - Test AI modal input areas are always interactive with enhanced CSS pointer-events and z-index controls
 - July 21, 2025: Implemented instant archive and delete operations with smooth UI updates
   - Fixed "updateBulkActionControls is not defined" error by adding updateSelectionControls function
   - Archive and delete operations now close modals instantly and remove items immediately with smooth fade-out animation